Dobbs v. Jackson Women's Health Organization: Lower courts

 Within a day of the Gestational Age Act's passage, Mississippi's only abortion clinic, Jackson Women's Health Organization, and one of its doctors, Sacheen Carr-Ellis, sued state officials Thomas E. Dobbs, state health officer with the Mississippi State Department of Health, and Kenneth Cleveland, executive director of the Mississippi State Board of Medical Licensure, to challenge the Act's constitutionality.
 The clinic performed surgical abortions up to 16 weeks' gestation and was represented in court by the Center for Reproductive Rights.
 The case was heard by Judge Carlton W. Reeves of the U.S. District Court for the Southern District of Mississippi.
 In November 2018, Reeves ruled for the clinic and placed an injunction on Mississippi enjoining it from enforcing the Act.
 Reeves wrote that, based on evidence that viability of the fetus begins between 23 and 24 weeks, Mississippi had "no legitimate state interest strong enough, prior to viability, to justify a ban on abortions".
 Dobbs sought to have the judges consider whether fetal pain might be possible after 15 weeks, but the District Court ruled his evidence as "inadmissible and irrelevant".

 The state appealed to the Fifth Circuit, which upheld Reeves's ruling in a 3–0 decision in December 2019.
 Senior Circuit Judge Patrick Higginbotham wrote for the Court, "In an unbroken line dating to Roe v.
 Wade, the Supreme Court's abortion cases have established (and affirmed, and re-affirmed) a woman's right to choose an abortion before viability.
 States may regulate abortion procedures prior to viability so long as they do not impose an undue burden on the woman's right, but they may not ban abortions."
 A request for an en banc rehearing was denied.

 In May 2019, the District Court for the Southern District of Mississippi issued another injunction, this time against a newly passed Mississippi abortion law.
-This was a heartbeat bill that forbade most abortions when a fetus' heartbeat could be detected, which is usually from six to 12 weeks into pregnancy.
+This was a heartbeat bill that forbade most abortions when a fetus's heartbeat could be detected, which is usually from six to 12 weeks into pregnancy.
 In a February 2020 per curiam decision, the Fifth Circuit also upheld the second injunction.
 The Fifth Circuit's statements for both injunctions were similar because they both cited the lack of fetal viability during earlier stages of gestation as a reason to enjoin the laws.